Looking to have home piano lessons in N19, such as near Archway or within Islington? Please click here: Piano Teacher Islington.

 On later pianos, the strings were strung on a metal frame that was able to bear more pressure.
 This completely changed the landscape of piano music.
 We often associate a Romantic sound with chords, sometimes played emphatically for long passages; this was only possible with a piano with a inner metal frame that was more resistant to pressure on the strings.
 On wooden-backed pianos of the classical era, such music could not be played.
 Hence music of the classical era was comparatively lighter in touch, a running accompaniment in the left hand, and in terms of dynamics, less extreme.

-If you are looking for a piano teacher around Archway N19 to hold piano lessons at your home, please click here: Piano Teacher N19
+If you are looking for a piano teacher around Archway N19 to give piano lessons at your home, please click here: Piano Teacher N19